 Having enough for a down payment and maintaining a low DTI (debt-to-income ratio) are two important components of securing and affording a home loan.
 The frail bank account of a recent graduate often has little immediate room for building net wealth, resulting in higher DTIs likely to spike interest rates and cause denials.

-If you’re one of these young professionals setting out to achieve this key marker of the American dream and worried about your chances, you’re not alone.
+If you’re one of these young professionals setting out to achieve this key marker of the American dream and are worried about your chances, you’re not alone.
 Here are a few things you can do to increase your odds of getting a mortgage and owning a home.

 Improve Your Debt-To-Income Ratio (DTI)